eKioga/EtchSketch/README.md

 # EtchSketch
 A Javascript/jQuery project

-Supposed to be a webbased app thats a cross between an Etch-A-Sketch and a Sketchpad.
+It's a web app thats a Etch-a-Sketch.